emeraldlinks/rivra/ReadMe.md

 ## Quick Start

-After initiating ripple-file-router, the pages directory and the configured App.ripple file will be visible in your project src dir.
+After initiating ripple-file-router, the pages directory, the routes.ts file for you app modules and the configured App.ripple file will be visible in your project src dir.
 The App.ripple is optional to overwrite.

 ### Directory Structure